 - At a time when life spans have been substantially increased, it is essential that we change the pervasive mindset that people 50+ should be moved to the sidelines when they reach a certain age (pick 55, 60 or 65) regardless of their ability to continue adding value.

 - The time is now for the U.S. to recognize the transformational impact of demographic change and to review laws/regulations/policies/programs regarding entrepreneurship, as well as other ways people 50+ can be productively engaged.

 - There is a growing recognition that, with their substantially-increased longevity, people 50+ can continue in productive activities into their 60s, 70s, 80s and beyond.

 - The pervasive thinking that younger people 20-34 create the largest number of new businesses and are most successful at doing so is mistaken because annual surveys sponsored by the Kauffman Foundation over the past 17 years demonstrate that people 50-64 in the U.S. created over 60 percent more new businesses than people 20-34; the older people also had a better success rate.

 Implementation of the Framework for Call to Action

 The following is the Framework for Call to Action, which was discussed and approved by participants at the National Conference:

 - Develop laws, regulations, policies and programs to provide an environment that encourages and supports entrepreneurship

 - Provide financial, tax and other incentives that stimulate and encourage entrepreneurship

-- Build more collaboration between public, private and academic sectors to develop networks, research parks, incubators and other vehicles that will support the needs and interests of startup and early-stage entrepreneurs
+- Build more collaboration between the public, private, non-governmental organizations and academic sectors to develop networks, research parks, incubators and other vehicles that will support the needs and interests of start-up and early-stage entrepreneurs

-- Create or restructure non-profits to provide a greater focus on entrepreneurs 50+, with an emphasis focus on attracting women to become entrepreneurs
+- Create or restructure non-profits to provide a greater focus on entrepreneurs 50+, with an emphasis on attracting more women to become entrepreneurs